“Ever since I knew what hand weaving was, I knew about Harris Tweed. You think weaving, you think ‘Harris Tweed’.”

 Sahrish, 23, graduated from Glasgow School of Art last summer with a BA Honours in Textile Design and, from the moment she began weaving her own fabrics, was being influenced by Harris Tweed.

-Her degree show collection of fabrics, largely aimed at the interiors market, was inspired by the motifs in mosque architecture.
+Her degree shows a collection of fabrics, largely aimed at the interiors market, was inspired by the motifs in mosque architecture.
 Not much obviously in common with the Clo Mor – until we come to her use of natural yarns and traditional Scottish weaving processes.

 Now, as she works her way through the extensive archives at the mill, getting to know the many hundreds of fabrics that make up the Harris Tweed Hebrides collection, Sahrish says: “Harris Tweed was something I aspired to, in terms of working for the company – but I never thought I would be here today.”

 There’s a smile as she points out personal favourites.
-“I’m a big fan of the houndstooth, the classic herringbone, but at the same time I really like the dark tweeds with the specks of vibrant colours, like the rich dark purple YC132.
+“I’m a big fan of the houndstooth, the classic herringbone, but at the same time I really like the dark tweeds with the specks of vibrant colours.
 For me, it’s about modernising traditional patterns and designs.”

 As a design assistant, currently on a graduate placement, Sahrish has a number of responsibilities including trend research, product development and, of course, general assistance to Ken Kennedy.
 Her main task, though, will be the introduction of the new technology into a business steeped in traditional design methods.